PatonaIM/BMAD_SHREY/docs/stories/epic-1-foundation-core-platform.md

 I want a unified dashboard showing my application status and available jobs, So that I can track progress and discover opportunities in one place.

+**UPDATED for Simplified Candidate Flow:** Dashboard now serves as central hub showing profile completeness, application scores, AI interview opportunities, and personalized job suggestions.

 Acceptance Criteria:

 - Post-login dashboard displays applications with status badges
-- Application cards show job title, company, date, status, match score
+- Application cards show job title, company, date, status, match score (with visual indicators)
 - Activity timeline shows recent actions (submitted, status changed, interview)
-- "Available Jobs" section displays recommendations or recent postings
+- "Available Jobs" section displays personalized recommendations with match scores
 - Quick apply button on job cards for authenticated users
 - Application detail view accessible by clicking cards
 - Dashboard responsive on all device sizes
 - Empty states with helpful messages when no applications
 - Navigation between dashboard, profile, jobs seamless
 - Real-time or near real-time status updates
+- **NEW:** Profile completeness widget with score and recommendations
+- **NEW:** Quick actions section (Complete Profile, Take AI Interview, Update Resume)
+- **NEW:** Match scores displayed on all application cards
+- **NEW:** "Boost Score" prompts for applications with 60-85% match

 DoD: